RAMKI-2002/Child-Safety-System/README.md

 # Child-Safety-System
 This app is used to keep a track on child activities which help parents to protect their child from harmful habits and many other things.
 In this application parent can see app usage of child and can know about the things on which the child is wasting his/her time.

+Database used - SQLite (DB Browser for SQLite)

 Images----

 ![image](https://user-images.githubusercontent.com/110009203/206903905-447050fb-4578-4f49-aa23-59a799bef076.png)